 We have put together a workbook that anyone can use to learn more about becoming an ally for Queer people.
 Whether you are a seasoned ally or just someone looking for some answers, this toolkit is a valuable source to use by yourself, in the classroom, with your student org, or with anyone else who wants to learn more.

-What is LGBT?
+What is LGBTQIA?
 Find out important definitions at GLSEN.

 Celebrate Allies!
 National Ally Week is in October.
 This website has ways to celebrate allies, tips for being a good ally, and other resources for allies.